 In almost every possible scenario like that, the ghost’s attention is on him- or herself.
-Why would the ghost want to read your mind… even if that were possible?
+From the ghost’s perspective, why would the ghost want to read your mind… even if that were possible?

-So, if a spirit that’s haunting for those traditional reasons, mind reading is unlikely.
+So, if a spirit that’s haunting for the usual reasons, mind reading is unlikely.

 Guardian spirits and rapport

 The second most likely situation is where a family member, friend, or other benevolent and caring spirit is visiting from the other side.
 That’s a lot like an angel.

 He or she is interested in you.
 That’s the opposite of a ghost with a personal agenda.